taehyounpark/queryosity/README.md

     return (p2+q2).Mod();
   })(p4ll, met, met_phi);
 ```
+The computation graph is guaranteed to be
+- Recursion-free, as the grammar forbids this by construction.
+- No-copy of column values passed from one another, unless a conversion is required.

 #### Custom definitions
 Complex computations can be fully specified by implementing a `definition`.
 ```cpp